marineverse/marineverse.github.io/about.md

 ![MarineVerse](/assets/gregolga.jpg)

 Follow this blog for updates on our progress.
-We would love to here your feedback and ideas.
+We would love to hear your feedback and ideas.